javiervales/rfidpoweroptimization/README.md

-# rfidpoweroptimization
+# Optimal power stationary policies for synchronous queued RFID networks
-Algorithm for computing the optimal transmission powers in a synchronous queued RFID network
+Algorithm for computing the optimal power policy in a synchronous queued RFID network

 This software computes the optimal transmission powers for a network of RFID readers where: